DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/obtain-client-side-info.md

 ## Call Client Functions from Node.js Callbacks

 Client functions need access to the [test controller](../../reference/test-api/testcontroller/README.md) to be executed.
-When called right from the test function, they implicitly obtain the test controller.
+When called directly from a test function, they implicitly obtain the test controller.

-However, if you need to call a client function from a Node.js callback that fires during the test run, you need to manually bind this function to the test controller.
+However, if you need to call a client function from a Node.js callback that fires during a test run, you need to manually bind this function to the test controller.

 You can use the `boundTestRun` option to do this.